PowChow/powchow.github.io/_posts/2017-03-25-transition-to-jekyll.markdown

 	- <a href="https://mademistakes.com/articles/using-jekyll-2016/" style="color:orange">More Technical Details</a>
 * After understanding the above resources, find and download a template from the interwebs

 _From the archive November 2014_: Opening new writing space to encourage my own curiosity with data, publish insights on open data sets by public agencies, and document my learnings in computer science.
 I enrolled in one of Georgia Institute of Technology’s (GeorgiaTech’s) early online masters in computer science degree program and plan to specialize in machine learning.
-Feedback and insights are much appreciated here.</p>
+Feedback and insights are much appreciated here.